Skip to content

 Last day to submit team member details

 5 Activation Functions / Neuron Implement activation functions and understand non-linearity.
-Backpropagate over an N-dimensional neuron.
+Backpropagate over an N-dimensional neuron. notebooks/02_neural_network

 8 Convolutional Neural Networks (CNN) Define and implement 2D cross-correlation (convolution) and pooling with kernels, including padding and stride.
 Train a LeNet-style CNN on MNIST.
-Compare MLP with CNN.
+Compare MLP with CNN. notebooks/03_cnn_torch

-10 Regularization Apply weight decay and dropout.
+10 Regularization / Initialization Recall overfitting and understand how regularization helps with it.
+Apply data augmentation.
+Apply weight decay and dropout.
 Handle exploding and vanishing gradients.
-Use Xavier and He initialization.
-Distinguish local minima from saddle points in training dynamics.
+Use Xavier and He initialization. notebooks/04_regul_optim

-11 Optimization Adjust learning rate and apply schedules.
-Use SGD with momentum.
-Apply RMSProp and Adam.
-Compare optimizers based on convergence behavior and practical performance.
+11 Optimization Distinguish local minima from saddle points in training dynamics.
+Adjust learning rate and apply schedules.
+Use stochastic gradient decent (SGD) and explain its purpose.
+Apply momentum, RMSProp, and Adam to optimize learning.
+Compare optimizers based on convergence behavior and practical performance. notebooks/04_regul_optim

-13 Paper: AlexNet Discuss AlexNet, its key ideas, what is outdated, and the paper structure.
+15 Paper Reading: AlexNet Discuss AlexNet paper, its key ideas, and determine what is outdated.
+Describe the paper structure.
+Mar 12: Quiz 5 [13-14]

 Project milestone 1 deadline

-16 Midterm Exam Tuesday, Mar 17: Midterm Exam [1–15]
+16 Midterm Exam Mar 17: Midterm Exam [1–15]

 17 Midterm Exam Review Half-semester overview.